 ∙The healing power equals the power gained by meditation, Snana (bath), Archana ( puja), Dana (charity), Dhyana (meditation), and Japa (chanting) are to be done to improve the power of the body, mind, and soul.

 The magnetic power of the water is highest before sunrise and at noon.

-The Tungabhadra Pushkaralu is a festival held for the Tungabhadra river and observed for a period of 12 days.
+The Tungabhadra Pushkaralu is a festival held for the Tungabhadra river and observed for 12 days.
 It is celebrated when Jupiter enters the Makara Rasi ( Capricorn).
 Makara is the zodiac sign associated with the Tungabhadra river.

-During this period, there are several penances rituals that are observed, and each day holds a special significance.
-Each day is dedicated to the worship of a certain Hindu God, donation of certain specific items, special poojas to be performed, and special chants and to be recited.
+During this period, there were several penance rituals observed, and each day held a special significance.
+Each day is dedicated to worshipping a particular Hindu God, donating certain specific items, special poojas to be performed, and chants to be recited.

-Whether you live near the Tungabhadra river or any other part of the country, it is worth embarking on a pilgrimage during the Tungabhadra Pushkaralu to offer penance and purge your sins. redBus helps you plan this trip with its extensive network of buses that ply across several routes across India.
-Avail of great deals and discounts to book your tickets by logging on to the redBus website.
+Whether you live near the Tungabhadra river or any other part of the country, it is worth embarking on a pilgrimage during the Tungabhadra Pushkaralu to offer penance and purge your sins. redBus helps you plan this trip with its extensive bus network that pies several routes across India.
+Avail of great deals and discounts to book your APSRTC and other bus tickets by logging on to the redBus website.
 Alternatively, download their app to book your holy visit!